Former SGPC president Jathedar Avtar Singh Makkar cremated in Ludhiana

 The last rites of former Shiromani Gurdwara Parbandhak Committee (SGPC) president Jathedar Avtar Singh Makkar, who passed away on Friday, were performed here on Sunday.
 The pyre was lit by his son Inderjit Singh Dimple.

-SAD president Sukhbir Singh Badal, the party's Amritsar chief and former MP Simranjit Singh Mann and rebel leader Sukhdev Singh Dhindsa were present.
+SAD president Sukhbir Singh Badal, SAD (Amritsar) chief and former MP Simranjit Singh Mann and SAD rebel leader Sukhdev Singh Dhindsa were present.
 Makkar (78) breathed his last at a hospital in Gurgaon, Haryana, on Friday following a brief illness.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)